 Yes!
 This is the track “Countdown (Live)” from The Scorpions classic and legendary live album, World Wide Live.
 Now, you very likely do not care about the Scorpions -- and that’s fine if you don’t appreciate the Rolls-Royce of 80s hair metal, as much as I do (LOL, I miss those days).

 However, do you hear that MASSIVE AMOUNT of ENERGY?!!
 That MANIA!?
 People are going CRRRAAAZZZYYY!
 They can’t wait for that downbeat of music to start.
 In fact, I get chills every time I hear these short .44 seconds of “level 10” energy.
+This is the fan reaction and inspiration you should have in mind as you think about how to compose a song.

 The point here is - imagine it’s your song that opens this artists set!
 Wow!!
 Would these raving fans go even more crazy?!